Check out the recent activities and accomplishments of former classmates.

 David Schiff’s (BM ’73, MM ’75) violin concerto, 4 Sisters, was performed by Regina Carter and the Detroit Symphony Orchestra on March 3, 2017.
 Recent commissions include Ducal Suite for Clarinet and String Quartet, which will be premiered by David Shifrin and the Dover String Quartet at Chamber Music Northwest in July; Allemande en rondeau, written for Nancy Ives, Principal Cellist of the Oregon Symphony Orchestra; and Songs Without Words, commissioned by Portland Piano International for its Rising Star program.

-Ann Tedesco (MM ’76) performed her 23rd Piano Benefit Concert on March 28, 2017 at St. John’s University, where she is a faculty member.
+Ann Tedesco (MM ’76) performed her twenty-third Piano Benefit Concert on March 28, 2017 at St. John’s University, where she is a faculty member.

-Carolyn Enger’s (’89) latest work, The Mischlinge Exposé, created with alumna Carrie Frey (MM ’16), pays tribute to Carolyn’s father, Horst Joachim Enger, who survived forced labor and the Holocaust as a Mischling—a half-Jew—in Germany.
+Carolyn Enger’s (’89) latest work, The Mischlinge Exposé, created with alumna Carrie Frey (MM ’16), pays tribute to Carolyn’s father, Horst Joachim Enger, who survived forced labor and the Holocaust as a Mischling, a half-Jew, in Germany.
 Combining music, literature, and images, the multimedia concert program focuses on the haunting memories of the lives of Mischlinge and converts, in Germany before, during, and after the Holocaust, an experience reflected in Ms. Enger’s own family history.
-Ms. Enger presented The Mischlinge Exposé at community centers throughout New York and New Jersey, premiering a new work by Bruce Adolphe, written especially for this ambitious project, at the Center for Jewish History in spring 2017.
-Other highlights of her 2016–17 season include a performance at Michaelis Kirche in Erfurt, Germany; a Chicago residency with recitals at several Steinway Galleries and the Chicago Public Library; and a performance at the Chelmsford Center for the Arts in Massachusetts.
+Carolyn commissioned composer Bruce Adolphe to write a piece for The Mischlinge Exposé, which premiered in the fall of 2017.
+On her Chicago tour in April and May 2017, Carolyn performed The Mischlinge Exposé at the Chicago Theological Seminary and at the Chicago Public Library. www.carolynenger.com

 Karen Geer (MM ’85) is the new Executive Director of InterSchool Orchestras of New York.